vipulsng/RedBull_Analysis/README.md

 ## Repository Structure
 - **data/**: Contains the CSV files used in the analysis.
 - **notebooks/**: Contains the Google Colab notebook with the full analysis.
+- **images/**: Contains visualized data, ERD (Entity Relationship Diagram) of tables, and other related images.
 - **README.md**: Provides an overview of the project and instructions to run the notebook.

 ## How to Use